Bioparco di Roma: Highlights, Tickets, and Opening Hours

 What is the zoos refund policy?

-The iconic attraction of Rome has a strict non-refundable ticket policy.
+The iconic attraction has a strict non-refundable ticket policy.
+This policy applies to all ticket types, including adult, child, and discounted tickets.

 Can I bring my food and drinks to the zoo?

-Visitors cannot bring any food and drinks into the park.
+You cannot bring any food and drinks into the park.
 The attraction has on-site dining facilities and food vendors for visitors.

 Timings